On torsion pairs, (well generated) weight structures, adjacent $t$-structures, and related (co)homological functors: On torsion pairs orthogonal with respect to dualities

 \begin{rema} 1.
 So, we want to give one more proof of the existence of a one-to-one correspondence between compactly generated torsion pairs for $\cu$ and essentially small Karoubi-closed extension-closed subclasses of the class $\cu^{\alz}$ of compact objects of $\cu$; the argument should not depend on Theorem \ref{tclass}(\ref{iclass2}).

 Recall that any essentially small subclass $\cp$ of $\cu^{\alz}$ generates a compactly generated torsion pair $s=(\lo,\ro)$ for $\cu$ according to Theorem \ref{tclass}(\ref{iclass1}) (this statement is also given by the easier Theorem 4.3 of \cite{aiya}).
 Since $\cu^{\alz}$ gives a triangulated subcategory of $\cu$ (see Lemma 4.1.4 of \cite{neebook}), the class $\cu^{\alz}\cap \lo$ contains the envelope of $\cp$.
-Next (cf. Theorem \ref{tclass}(\ref{iclasst}) or its proof) this envelope is essentially small also.
+Next (cf. Theorem \ref{tclass}(\ref{iclasst}) or its proof) this envelope is essentially small.
 Thus we should prove that $\cu^{\alz}\cap \lo$ equals $\cp$ whenever the generating class $\cp$ is essentially small, Karoubi-closed, and extension-closed in $\cu$.
-For the latter purpose it suffices to prove the existence of $I\in \ro=\cp\perpp$ such that $\perpp I\cap \cu^{\alz}=\cp$.

 Now, in \cite{bsnull} zero classes (see Lemma \ref{lbes}(\ref{izs})) of (co)homological functors were studied.
 Corollary 3.11 of ibid. (applied to the category $\cuz\opp$) gives the following remarkable statement: if $\cuz$ is a small triangulated category then a set $\cp_0$ of its objects is the zero class of some "detecting" homological functor $H_0:\cuz\to \ab$ if and only if $\cp_0$ is extension-closed and Karoubi-closed in $\cuz$.
 The author believes that this statement will become an important tool of studying (compactly generated) torsion pairs.